Embrace Scotland’s Westernmost Remote Islands

 True wilderness hiking on the edge of Europe.
 Rugged, windswept landscapes interspersed with lovely green pastures, white sandy beaches, the turquoise waters of the Atlantic ocean – and the warmest hospitality!

 *One trip departure date only.
-You may be interested in our women’s tour with the same itinerary in July.
+You may be interested in our women’s tour

 on the edge of Europe conjures up remoteness, mystery and true wilderness, a place to be embraced and no moment of it’s spectacles missed.
 As different as these islands are from the mainland they are even more surprisingly different from each other: The stark moorlands of Lewis give way to the rugged hills of Harris followed by the island scattered Uists with their endless white sandy beaches and turquoise waters.
 The Isle of Barra, a small rocky outpost is the most southerly of the inhabited islands.